Woman Claims Her Pug Excretes "Angry Poos" On Her Favorite Stuff When His Feelings Are Hurt

 Any dog owner will tell you that living with a dog can be much better than living with a human.
 First of all, they are always, always happy when you get home.
-Second, they are constantly happy, and they don’t bore you with some stupid conversations.
+Second, they are constantly happy, and they don’t bore you with some pointless conversations.

-Mercury Press & MediaHolly Munoz, from Kentucky, claims that her seven-year-old dog Frank is completely house-trained, but when he believes that he is wronged in any way, he takes his revenge by taking dumps on her belongings.
+Holly Munoz, from Kentucky, claims that her seven-year-old dog, Frank, is completely house-trained, but when he believes he has been wronged in any way, he takes his revenge by pooping on her belongings.

 "One time, I came back from a trip, and he had pooed on my crackers and in my makeup bag.
 He's an angry pooer.
 If we go on vacation, then he will poo on something."

-"My son, Oliver, is his favorite person, they sleep together, and they're attached at the hip - so when he went to a sleepover, Frank was annoyed, and he pooed in my shoe."
+"My son, Oliver, is his favorite person; they sleep together, and they're attached at the hip—so when he went to a sleepover, Frank was annoyed, and he pooed in my shoe."

 "I'll probably spend the next seven years finding and cleaning up his angry poos."